Menu

 Which tax documents will I receive for my account?

-For Automated Investing Accounts, Automated Bond Ladder Accounts, Automated Bond Portfolios, and Stock Investing Accounts, you will receive a Consolidated Form 1099 including details of dividends paid (Form 1099-DIV) and security sales (Form 1099-B), if there were any such transactions in your account for that tax year.
+You will receive a Consolidated Form 1099 including details of dividends paid (Form 1099-DIV) and security sales (Form 1099-B), if there were any such transactions in your account for that tax year.
 If there were no security sales or dividends paid into your account, you will not receive a Form 1099.
 This is most often the case if you opened the account near the end of the year.
-Most likely this form will be available around the third week of February.
+This form is typically available in the third week of February.
 We'll email you as soon as it is available.

-For Cash Accounts, you will receive a 1099 tax form if your cash account generated more than $10 of interest in the previous calendar year or received $600 or more in awards.
-Most likely this form will be available on January 31st.
+Cash Accounts: You will receive a 1099 tax form if your cash account received more than $10 of interest in the previous calendar year or received $600 or more from account promotions.
+This form will typically be available on January 31st.
 We'll email you as soon as it is available.

 You can contribute to an IRA or Roth IRA account for the previous year up until the April tax filing deadline, so these forms won't be available until the end of May or possibly later, but you should still include any IRA or Roth IRA contributions when filing your taxes.
 Read more about Form 5498 for IRAs here.